General Student-Related FAQs

 Our application is open every year between April 1st and June 30th.

 To be eligible for a loan from Zomia, the following requirements must be met:

-- You are a citizen of Vietnam, Thailand, Cambodia, Laos, Myanmar, or the Philippines;
+- You are a citizen of Cambodia, Laos, Malaysia, Myanmar, the Philippines, Thailand, Vietnam, Bhutan, or Nepal;

-- You have been accepted or are enrolled in an advanced degree (bachelor’s, master’s, or doctoral) program in an ASEAN member nation, India, or Hong Kong (exceptions made for graduates of the Pre-Collegiate Program in Yangon);
+- You have been accepted to a bachelor’s, master’s, or doctoral program in an ASEAN member nation, India, Hong Kong, Japan, or South Korea (exceptions made for graduates of the Pre-Collegiate Program in Yangon);

 - You have a passport (if studying abroad) or government-issued id (if studying in your home country);

 - You have faced barriers to higher education access (financial or otherwise);

 - The amount you need to borrow for one year is more than US $500 and less than $6,000 (typically, only graduate students in one- or two-year programs ever receive close to the maximum one-year loan amount);

 - Total anticipated debt to finish your program is less than $12,000 (e.g., a 1st-year undergraduate in a 4-year program is eligible for funding up to $3,000 annually).
 Zomia works hard to keep total debt to a maximum of $10,000 in all cases; and